Dr. Loren Tschetter '64

 Tschetter spent more than 35 years practicing medicine and conducting research in Sioux Falls, first for Central Plains Clinic, then later at Sanford Health.
 He retired from clinical practice in 2009 and in 2010, he retired from the principal investigatorship of the Clinical Trials Research Program.
 He continues to audit the medical records of clinical trials around the country through the National Cancer Institute.

 Looking back on his career, he’s quick to thank others for their help in his achievements.

 “There are a lot of people who have helped me accomplish what we’ve built here.
 Fellow physicians, clinical research associates who collect data, Central Plains Clinic, Sanford and, most importantly, the patients who were willing to go on the trials,” he said.
 “You have to have a team around you to help you.”

-Today, Tschetter and his wife, Jean (Dahl) ’65, enjoy seeing their daughter, Ann Kelly ’95, and her husband, Dr. Patrick Kelly, and their four children who live nearby their home in Sioux Falls.
+Today, Tschetter and his wife, Jean (Dahl) ’65, enjoy seeing their daughter, Ann Kelly ’95 and her four children who live nearby their home in Sioux Falls.